particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Datacake tutorial 2025-07-28

+There is now a [Datacake tutorial](/integrations/community-integrations/datacake/) for integrating with Datacake using webhooks.

 ### Verizon FAQ update 2025-07-16

 The [Verizon FAQ](/reference/cellular/verizon-faq/) did not previously did not mention the B504, M404, and M635, since it predated those devices and had not been updated.